Tour start → end dates | Price | Enquire |

 Mikumi – Iringa, Tanzania

-After breakfast we head off for Kisolanza Farm at an altitude of 1600m, ensuring a pleasant crisp and fresh climate in one of the most scenic areas the Southern Highlands of Tanzania has to offer.
+After breakfast we head off for Kisolanza Farmhouse at an altitude of 1600m, ensuring a pleasant crisp and fresh climate in one of the most scenic areas the Southern Highlands of Tanzania has to offer.
 Kisolanza has been home to the Ghaui family for over 70 years and remains a working farm providing organic meat and vegetables to surrounding markets and the city of Dar es Salaam.
-Kisolanza Farm House is famous for their magnificent hot showers, delectable chocolate brownies, hot chocolate and Amarula that can be purchased at their quaint candlelit bar.
+Kisolanza Farmhouse is famous for their magnificent hot showers, delectable chocolate brownies, hot chocolate and Amarula that can be purchased at their quaint candlelit bar.

-Accommodation: Kisolanza Farm House – Camping in twin share tents with shared facilities
+Accommodation: Kisolanza Farmhouse – Camping in twin share tents with shared facilities

 Meals included: Breakfast, Lunch, Dinner